jsalsman/EduChat/README.md

 ## Deploying Your Own Fork

 1. Fork this GitHub repo and deploy your fork on the [Streamlit Community Cloud](https://share.streamlit.io/).
-2. For "Main file path" use `educhat.py`.
+2. For the "Main file path" use `educhat.py`.
-3. Under "Advanced settings" ensure that Python 3.10 is selected, and under Secrets, add your [free API key](https://aistudio.google.com/apikey) in the format `GEMINI_API_KEY="your API key"`.
+3. In "Advanced settings", under Secrets, add your [free API key](https://aistudio.google.com/apikey) in the format `GEMINI_API_KEY="your API key"`.
-4. Click the "Deploy" button to launch your customized Streamlit app.
+4. Click the "Deploy" button to launch your Streamlit app.

 ## Requirements

 The project uses Poetry for dependency management, but includes a `requirements.txt` file for `pip`.
 Key dependencies include:
-- Python 3.10
+- Python 3.12
-- Streamlit 1.43
+- Streamlit 1.43.2
-- Google GenerativeAI 0.8
+- Google GenerativeAI 0.8.4

 ## Credits